JValtteri/gtycoon/README.md

  - ~~Ai doesn't research properly~~
  - ~~Entering non-numbers in to numbers fields may cause a crash~~
  - ~~Entering an out of index will cause a crash.~~
- - Performance vs. Price (PVP) metric behaves strangely
+ - ~~Performance vs. Price (PVP) metric behaves strangely~~
- - Some "product reviews" are harsher than expected.
+ - ~~Some "product reviews" are harsher than expected.~~
+ - Entering funny stuff to "overdrive" will cause a crash

 ### **I'm happy to accept contributions, especially: UI and market algorithms as well as bug fixes**